Exercise 40: Modules, Classes, and Objects

 - The resulting created mini-module is called an object and you then assign it to a variable to work with it.

-After this though classes and objects become very different from modules and this should only serve as a way for you to bridge over to understanding classes and objects.
+At this point objects behave differently from modules and this should only serve as a way for you to bridge over to understanding classes and objects.

 Getting Things from Things